nowo-tech/ComposerUpdateHelper/README.md

 ### Backward Compatibility

 If you have an old `generate-composer-require.ignore.txt` file, it will be automatically migrated to the new YAML format when you update the package.
-The migration works even if a YAML file already exists (as long as it's empty or contains only the template).
+The migration works in the following scenarios:

+- **YAML doesn't exist**: TXT file is migrated to YAML and then deleted
+- **YAML is empty or template-only**: TXT file is migrated to YAML and then deleted
+- **YAML has user-defined packages that match TXT**: TXT file is deleted (already migrated)
+- **YAML has user-defined packages that differ from TXT**: YAML is preserved, TXT file remains (you can manually merge if needed)

 The script also supports reading the old TXT format for backward compatibility if YAML doesn't exist.

 ## Release Information